jeertmans/manim-slides/docs/source/reference/sharing.md

 what is displayed by PowerPoint when the video is not playing, is the first frame of each slide.
 This allows for smooth transitions.

-**Subsection handling:** By default (`--subsections=all`), each subsection becomes a separate PowerPoint slide, allowing you to step through the build-up.
-Use `--subsections=none` to export only the final state of each manim slide.
+**Subsection handling:** PowerPoint export currently forces `--subsections=none`.
+Passing `--subsections=all` logs a warning and behaves the same.
+The HTML/RevealJS and PDF exporters still honor `--subsections=all`, so use those formats when you need to step through subsections.

 In the future, we hope to provide more features to this format, so feel free to suggest new features too!